 The heatmap function works fairly well, and even though the color scheme is a bit different than Hotjar’s, the principle is the same.
 You can get detailed insights from the heatmaps alone; however, FullStory suggests trying out the session replay tool in addition to heatmaps to uncover specific problems.

-FullStory doesn’t reveal its pricing on the website.
+FullStory offers Business, Advanced, and Enterprise plans, but it doesn’t reveal its pricing on the website.
 However, there is a 14-day free trial available.

 When it comes to SaaS audiences, LiveSession has a few tricks up its sleeve that make it unique among the entries on this list.